-(ii) Available-for-sale financial assets
+- (g) Impairment of financial assets (continued) - (ii) Available-for-sale financial assets

-If an available on-for-sale financial asset is impaired, an amount comprising the difference between its cost (net of any principal repayment and amortisation) and its current fair value, less any impairment loss previously recognised in the income statement, is transferred from equity through the statement of comprehensive income or from insurance contract liabilities to the income statement.
+If an available-for-sale financial asset is impaired, an amount comprising the difference between its cost (net of any principal repayment and amortisation) and its current fair value, less any impairment loss previously recognised in the income statement, is transferred from equity through the statement of comprehensive income or from insurance contract liabilities to the income statement.
 Reversals in respect of equity instruments classified as available-for-sale are not recognised in the income statement.
-Reversals of impairment losses on debt instruments classified as available-for-sal are reversed through the income statement if the increase in the fair value of the instruments can be objectively related to an event occurring after the impairment losses were recognised in the income statement.
+Reversals of impairment losses on debt instruments classified as available-for-sale are reversed through the income statement if the increase in the fair value of the instruments can be objectively related to an event occurring after the impairment losses were recognised in the income statement.